Division of Gastroenterology, Department of Internal Medicine, Seoul St. Mary’s Hospital, The Catholic University of Korea, Seoul, Korea

 Fig. 8.

-(A) ST hood with wide inner diameter of distal end.
+(A) A ST hood with wide inner diameter of distal end.
 Therapeutic device can be inserted, while two drains pour out liquid inside the hood (DH-28GR, DH-29CR, DH-30CR, DH-33GR, and DH-34CR; Fujifilm).
-(B) ST hood with asymmetrically tapered tip design prevents interference between hood and knife during endoscopic submucosal dissection (DH-40GR; FujiFilm).
+(B) A ST hood with asymmetrically tapered tip design prevents interference between hood and knife during endoscopic submucosal dissection (DH-40GR; FujiFilm).

 Fig. 9.